Class of Nuke 'Em High

-Class of Nuke 'Em High (also known as Atomic High School) is a 1986 American science-fiction horror comedy film made by B-movie production company Troma Entertainment.
-It was directed by Richard W. Haines and Lloyd Kaufman under the pseudonym "Samuel Weil".
+Class of Nuke 'Em High (also known as Atomic High School) is a 1986 American science-fiction horror comedy film produced and distributed by Troma Entertainment.
+Directed by Richard W. Haines and Lloyd Kaufman (the latter under the pseudonym "Samuel Weil"), the film follows a high school impacted by radioactive drugs obtained from a nearby nuclear power plant.
 New York holographer Jason Sapan created the laser effects.

 Plot

-The film follows the events that unfold at Tromaville High School in New Jersey, which is conveniently located next to a nuclear power plant.
-An accident at the nuclear plant is covered up by plant owner, Mr. Paley, who does not want the facility shut down by the safety commission.
-The accident causes a radioactive water leak which ends up gruesomely killing a student at the school after the tainted water reaches the drinking fountain.
-The gang of the school, called "The Cretins," who were originally part of the honor society, torments the school, and it's implied that they have been turned into violent psychopaths by the runoff from the plant.
+Tromaville High School in New Jersey is located next to a nuclear power plant.
+A nuclear accident at the power plant is covered up by plant owner, Mr. Paley, who does not want the facility shut down by the safety commission.
+The accident causes a radioactive water leak which ends up gruesomely killing a student named Dewey at the school after the tainted water reaches the drinking fountain.
+The gang of the school, called "The Cretins," who were originally part of the honor society, torments the school, and it is implied that they have been turned into violent psychopaths by the runoff from the plant.
 They pick leaves from a radioactive marijuana plant located in the yard of the nuclear plant and sell it to Eddie for $10.

 At his "indoor bikini beach party" that night, Eddie pressures his friend Warren and Warren's girlfriend Chrissy into smoking the radioactive joint, but it accidentally falls on the floor and is trampled by other party-goers before anyone else can try it.
 The mutated drug shows itself to have potent aphrodisiac effects, leading to Warren and Chrissy having sex in Eddie's loft.
-However, that same night, both of them have disturbing nightmares about hideously mutating, though these effects are seemingly gone by morning.
-Some time later, Chrissy discovers that she is pregnant, and spits a little monster into a nearby toilet.
-The creature travels through the water pipes and lands in a barrel filled with radioactive waste, and mutates into a bigger creature.
-The Nuclear Plant orders a lock down of the school, and begins an investigation into the student who died at the beginning of the film.
-One of the Nuclear workers begins to investigate the basement.
+However, that same night, both of them have disturbing nightmares about hideously mutating, with Warren's penis and Chrissy's stomach growing, though these effects are seemingly gone by morning.

+Some time later, Chrissy discovers that she is pregnant, and spits out a small creature into a nearby toilet.
+The creature travels through the water pipes and lands in a barrel filled with radioactive waste.
+There it mutates into a bigger creature.
+The nuclear Plant orders a lock down of the school, and begins an investigation into Dewey's death.
+One of the nuclear workers begins to investigate the basement.
 Though his equipment shows signs of a spill, he can't find any evidence, outside of a foul odor.
-After hearing for a second time a sound he'd previously dismissed, he investigates.
-As he's observing a barrel, the monster's arm reaches out and claws his face, disfiguring him.
-As the worker screams out in pain, the monster pulls him into the barrel and eats him, only to cough up his left hand and I.D. badge, making the worker the monster's first kill.
+After hearing for a second time a sound which he had previously dismissed, he investigates.
+As he is observing a barrel, the monster's arm reaches out and claws his face before killing him.